Bankers plot course as sovereign debt clouds loom

 A European source told Reuters that the IMF saw a capital shortfall of 200 billion euros ($284 billion) among European lenders.

-The chief executives of Commerzbank , Societe Generale and UniCredit will also set out their visions for the way forward in difficult terrain.
+The chief executives of Commerzbank (CBKG.DE), Societe Generale (SOGN.PA) and UniCredit (CRDI.MI) will also set out their visions for the way forward in difficult terrain.

-As the prospects recede for a near-term return of confidence, some major lenders, including Barclays , HSBC , Goldman Sachs , Credit Suisse and UBS , have begun to slash tens of thousands of high-paying financial sector jobs.
+As the prospects recede for a near-term return of confidence, some major lenders, including Barclays (BARC.L), HSBC (HSBA.L), Goldman Sachs (GS.N), Credit Suisse CSGN.VX and UBS UBSN.VX, have begun to slash tens of thousands of high-paying financial sector jobs.

-The chief executive of JP Morgan's investment bank, Jes Staley, will give the view from the other side of the Atlantic. ($1 = 0.702 Euros) ($1 = 0.704 Euros) (Reporting by Jonathan Gould; Editing by Jon Loades-Carter)
+The chief executive of JP Morgan's (JPM.N) investment bank, Jes Staley, will give the view from the other side of the Atlantic.

-* On February 2, 2017 entered into an amendment to its existing revolving credit agreement - SEC filing

-WASHINGTON/HOUSTON, Feb 7 The U.S. Army Corps of Engineers will grant the final easement needed to finish the controversial Dakota Access Pipeline, according to a court filing Tuesday.
+Deutsche's Ackermann may also face questions over a report that securities packaged by his bank are among half a dozen deals being examined by Britain's Serious Fraud Office (SFO).